polymage-labs/mlirx/mlir/rfc/rfc-affine-execute-region.md

-replaceAllMemRefUsesWith() will all just work transparently and do the work: the non-dereferencing uses of that memref on an affine.execute_region op just makes things like double buffering, data copy generation, etc. all bail out on those (just because it isn't polyhedrally analyzeable unless the graybox can be eliminated and you get a larger encompassing [*affine scope*](#Terminology)) -- the same way they currently bail out on any call ops taking memrefs as arguments or return ops returning memrefs.
+replaceAllMemRefUsesWith() will all just work transparently and do the work: the non-dereferencing uses of that memref on an affine.execute_region op just makes things like double buffering, data copy generation, etc. all bail out on those (just because it isn't polyhedrally analyzeable unless the execute_region can be eliminated and you get a larger encompassing [*affine scope*](#Terminology)) -- the same way they currently bail out on any call ops taking memrefs as arguments or return ops returning memrefs.
 The same is true for memref dependence
-analysis: there isn't a way to represent dependences between an affine access and another one that is inside another graybox dominated by it - for all these purposes, the latter access is like one happening on a memref that has escaped at the graybox op boundary.
+analysis: there isn't a way to represent dependences between an affine access and another one that is inside another execute_region dominated by it - for all these purposes, the latter access is like one happening on a memref that has escaped at the execute_region op boundary.
 With explicit capture of memref's, an affine.execute_region gets treated as any other op (for eg. like a 'call' op that takes memref as an operand), and so for an affine pass, you don't even have to know that the affine.execute_region exists, and one won't even have to modify